Griffinhale/tastebuds_containerized/docs/qa-checklist.md

 - [ ] `./scripts/dev.sh web` builds/serves the Next.js app on `:3000` and reads `.env`.
 - [ ] Home page cards show API status plus the signed-in widget; refresh/log out buttons work (cookies survive reloads).
 - [ ] `/login` and `/register` submit successfully against the FastAPI auth endpoints and set httpOnly cookies.
-- [ ] `/menus` lists existing menus and allows creating/deleting courses/items.
-Search drawer adds catalog hits directly into a course.
+- [ ] `/menus` lists existing menus, supports drag-to-reorder course items with optimistic updates, and still allows creating/deleting courses/items.
+The search/ingest drawer should surface empty/error states gracefully and add catalog hits directly into a course.
 - [ ] Course search fan-out: toggle `Include external sources`, run a query, and confirm the results are ingested (metadata counts increment) and selectable.
+- [ ] Publish a menu and load `http://localhost:3000/menus/{slug}` to confirm the share-ready preview renders, skeleton states display on reload, and the copy/share controls produce a usable link with the new SEO metadata.
+- [ ] Let a session expire and hit the `Refresh` button on the Signed-in widget; the UI should show "Session expired.
+Please log in again." once rotation fails.

 ## 6) Docs & Artifacts
 - [ ] `README.md` and `docs/*.md` match the shipped commands/endpoints.